Fiscal Management

 Employees bringing forth a legitimate concern about a potential impropriety will not be retaliated against and those who do retaliate against such an employee will be subject to disciplinary action up to and including discharge.

-Upon approval of the board, the superintendent [or designee] may contact the state auditor or elect to employ the school district’s auditing firm or state auditor to conduct a complete or partial forensic/internal control/SAS99 audit annually or otherwise as often as deemed necessary.
+The superintendent will ensure the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
 The superintendent is authorized to order a complete forensic audit if, in the superintendent’s judgment, such an audit would be useful and beneficial to the school district.
-The superintendent shall ensure the state auditor is notified of any suspected embezzlement or theft pursuant to Iowa law.
 In the event there is an investigation, records will be maintained for use in the investigation.
 Individuals found to have altered or destroyed records will be subject to disciplinary action up to and including termination.

 Adopted: 5/09